KJOC (FM): The 1990s and early 2000s

 The station underwent a number of format changes from the late 1980s through the mid-1990s.
 Formats included oldies as KGLR-FM and Christian rock as KQCS.

-From 1995 to 2004, the station was KORB-FM, broadcasting first an alternative rock format as "Planet 93.5".
+On March 14, 1995, the station, now under the KORB call letters, flipped to alternative rock as "Planet 93.5".
 From 1997 to 2000, the syndicated Howard Stern Show was broadcast in mornings.
-In early 2000, the station shifted to active rock as "93 Rock".
+Following a day and a half of stunting, on March 23, 2000, KORB-FM flipped to active rock as "93 Rock".

 The active rock format proved successful, with KORB becoming one of the highest rated stations in the Quad Cities for a few years.
-However, the ratings of sister station WXLP ("97X") were not as good, and it didn't help that the two shared somewhat-similar formats.
-In April 2004, Management decided to merge the two stations; the rock format become "97 Rock", while retaining the WXLP call letters.
-Following the merge, a Hot AC format took over the 93.5 frequency as "Star 93.5" and call letters were changed back to KQCS.
+However, the ratings of sister station WXLP ("97X") were not as good, and it didn't help that the two shared somewhat similar formats.
+In April 2004, management decided to merge the two stations; the rock format become "97 Rock", while retaining the WXLP call letters.
+Following a week of simulcasting, on April 7, a Hot AC format took over the 93.5 frequency as "Star 93.5", and call letters were changed back to KQCS.

-Despite being the only Hot AC outlet in the Quad Cities market, and having 10 years to build a loyal following, "Star" struggled in the ratings.
+Despite being the only hot AC outlet in the Quad Cities market, and having 10 years to build a loyal following, "Star" struggled in the ratings.
 Year after year, it was among the lowest-rated FM stations in the market.
 "Star" featured "Intelligence for Your Life" hosted by John Tesh in the evenings, and carried the "Daily Dees" syndicated program hosted by Rick Dees.
 Local air talent included Melissa Martin and Steve Donovan.